-Over 85% of the student body at Endicott College receive some form of financial assistance.
+Over 85% of the student body in the Union – TIES program receive some form of financial assistance.
 The cost of graduate education is an investment in your present and future.
 All attempts are made to bridge this temporary financial obligation.

 Federal Student Aid: Students apply after acceptance into the Master’s program.
 Applications are made for the academic year beginning in September.
-To qualify for financial aid a student must be a citizen of the United States, or an eligible non-citizen, and in good academic standing.
-Every applicant’s financial status is evaluated carefully so that each financial aid award will accommodate a particular student’s need.
+To qualify for financial aid, a student must be a citizen of the United States or an eligible non-citizen and good academic standing.
+Every applicant’s financial status is evaluated carefully so that each financial aid award will accommodate a particular student’s needs.
 Teachers at training institutions may utilize financial aid toward the cost of training.
 All students must reapply for financial aid each year and must maintain satisfactory academic progress to remain eligible.
-The Federal School Code for Endicott College is 002148.
-For more information on how to apply for Financial Aid through Endicott College follow this link: Instructions for Applying for Financial Aid.